MicrosoftDocs/quantum-docs-pr/articles/quantum-InstallConfig.md

 2. Open the `Libraries\QbLibs\QbLibs.sln` solution.
     - If prompted by the **Install Missing Features** pane, click **Install** to allow the installation of the necessary features.
 This is most often F# and tools.

-3. If needed, restore NuGet packages manually as described in [NuGet package restore](https://docs.microsoft.com/en-us/nuget/consume-packages/package-restore).

 4. Validate your Q# environment by running the teleport example:

-   1. Right click on `TeleportationExample` project in the Libraries solution, and left click "Set as Startup Project".
+   1. Right click on `Teleportation` project in the Libraries solution, and left click "Set as Startup Project".
    2. Run the solution (F5.)
 If teleport runs and the output is as follows, your Q# environment is ready to support your development.

 > [!Tip]